JingyaHuang/accelerate-bert-with-tvm/src/Readme.md

 	* Adopted passes on different levels
 		- Module Level Pass
 		- Function Level Pass
 		- Sequential Level Pass
 	* Customized self-defined pass
 	Due to a default of EliminateCommonSubexpr with reshape operator, the EliminateCommonSubexpr is customized with python decorator.

 * __Auto-Scheduler__ (Something not on graph-level, but I find the joint effect interesting to test)

 Except for handicraft optimizations by pass, TVM offers the possibility to tune the scheduler automatically.
-Since `Ansor: Generating High-Performance Tensor Programs for Deep Learning` already told us that AutoTVM might even worsen the performance for BERT if we use CPU, here I will test AutoTVM and Ansor which claims to have better performance.
+Since [Ansor: Generating High-Performance Tensor Programs for Deep Learning](https://arxiv.org/pdf/2006.06762.pdf) already told us that AutoTVM might even worsen the performance for BERT if we use CPU, here I will test AutoTVM and Ansor which claims to have better performance.

-* Tir

-Little effort was done on Tir Transform, not to say on LLVM or CUDA, but it will be super interesting to work on that direction.

 * Benchmarking